TylerSatterberg/TylerSatterberg/README.md

 Hi, I'm Tyler.
-I built a yellow eater app that helps families plan fun together.
+I built a yellow eater game that helps families plan fun together.
 "Ill do it later".

 <!--
 **TylerSatterberg/TylerSatterberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.